MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [SKU](https://en.wikipedia.org/wiki/Stock_keeping_unit)

-A SKU is a Stock Keeping Unit, and in the context of Microsoft 365, a SKU refers to licencing bundles available for purchase.
+A SKU is a Stock Keeping Unit, and in the context of Microsoft 365, a SKU refers to Licensing bundles available for purchase.

 ### [Skype for Business](/skypeforbusiness/skype-for-business-server-2019)